carlosp420/nymphalidae_diversification/MS_revised.md

 probability values for clades in Satyrini are very low [``0.5 to 0.6``;
 @wahlberg2009].
-As a result, MEDUSA inferred a net diversification rate increase for part of Satyrini in the maximum clade credibility tree, but this was recovered only with a probability of 0.13 in the MultiMEDUSA analysis on the random sample of trees.
+As a result, MEDUSA inferred a net diversification rate increase for part of Satyrini in the maximum clade credibility tree, but this was recovered in the MultiMEDUSA analysis in only in 13% of the random sample of trees.

 If there is strong phylogenetic signal for increases or decreases in